 When it comes to dinner time, chicken dishes are always at the top of my list.
 My kids adore this chicken cacciatore and I love that it only dirties up one pot!

 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #YesYouCan #CollectiveBias

 Remember a few weeks ago how I was talking about our gorgeous spring weather here in California?
 Now, not so much.
 It’s been dark, gloomy and raining here for about 10 days straight!
 I am back in comfort food mode and there’s no better way to do comfort food than a classic like Italian chicken cacciatore.
 Best of all, it’s a one pot meal so you won’t be doing dozens of dishes at the end of the night.

 Aside from the one pot meal factor, my other favorite part about this Italian chicken cacciatore is that the ingredient list is short and simple.
 There’s definitely a time and place for more elaborate meals but it’s great when you can get bold flavors without having a shopping list that’s a mile long.
-I bought most of the ingredients for this recipe at Walmart, including Hunt’s Diced Tomatoes in the canned foods aisle, peppers, mushrooms and onions in the produce section and a hearty bread from the bakery to serve on the side.

 This dish is made even easier by a few tricks and shortcuts.
 I like to use Hunt’s Tomatoes with Basil, Garlic and Oregano, this variety adds a ton of flavor without any extra work.